gardener/landscaper/docs/deployer/README.md

 # Deployer

 The landscaper does offload most work to so called Deployers.
-These deployers are ment to have specific deploy, install and update logic.
+These deployers are meant to have specific deploy, install and update logic.

-## List of Component
+## List of Deployers

 - [Mock](mock.md)
 - [Helm](helm.md)